cda-group/arcon/README.md

 # Arcon

-Arcon is a data programming system for building continuous applications.
+Arcon is a data programming system for building continuous analytic applications.
 The system is made up of two parts: (1) [Arc](https://cda-group.github.io/papers/Arc_DBPL_2019.pdf), an IR for batch and stream programming;
 2) the Arcon runtime, a distributed dataflow runtime that executes applications constructed through Arc.

 **Note**: The project is still in an early development stage.